 10. HARDSHIP AND FORCE MAJEURE

 Seller’s goods are made on command for each individual buyer.
-Orders that are cancelled less than two (2) weeks before the planned shipping date, will incur a 25-percent cancellation fee.
+Orders that are cancelled less than two (2) weeks before the planned shipping date, figuring on the order confirmation, will incur a 25-percent cancellation fee.

 12. TERMINATION FOR DEFAULT

 Either Party may terminate the Order if the other Party breaches a material provision of this Agreement or of the Order.
 By breach of a material provision is to be understood a fundamental breach of the agreement amounting to a non-performance.
 In determining whether a breach is to be considered as fundamental and as such giving rise to the right to terminate, the following shall be taken into account: Whether the non-performance substantially deprives the aggrieved party of what it was entitled to expect under the contract, unless the other party did not foresee and could not reasonably have foreseen such result.
 The strict compliance with the obligation that has not been performed is of essence under the contract.
 The non-performance is intentional or reckless.
 The non-performance gives the aggrieved party reason to believe that it cannot rely on the other party’s future performance.
 In the event that a Party (the “Defaulting Party”) is in breach of a material provision of this Agreement or the Order, the other Party (the “Non-Defaulting Party”) will submit a written cure notice to the Defaulting Party advising of such breach.
 The Defaulting Party will have fifteen (15) days to cure the breach.
 If the Defaulting Party does not cure the breach within the fifteen (15) day period, the Non-Defaulting Party may terminate the Order.

 13. CHANGE ORDERS AND AMENDMENTS